Oak Room (Plaza Hotel)

 The Oak Room was a bar and later a restaurant in the Plaza Hotel in New York City that operated from 1907 to 2011.
 It was distinct from the adjoining Oak Bar.
+As of 2025, the hotel rents the space for private events.

 Description

 The Oak Room was long a grand, opulent, and elegant space.
 Designed by Plaza Hotel architect Henry Janeway Hardenbergh in a German Renaissance style, the room had walls of English or Flemish oak, frescoes of Bavarian castles (by a painter whose identity is now lost to history), faux wine casks carved into the woodwork, and, hanging from the 20-foot ceiling, a grape-laden chandelier topped by a barmaid hoisting a stein.
 In 1971, critic Ada Louise Huxtable contrasted the "dignity, scale and period authenticity" of the Oak Room to other more modernized spaces in the hotel.

 It was frequented, like the Plaza's other spaces, by the rich and famous.
 George M. Cohan was a regular; his booth was named Cohan's Corner and a commemorative plaque was installed after his death in 1942.